aallevi/ANTON/_notes/consistency.md

 title: Consistency is key
 ---

 Show up.
 Do the work.
-Be consistent.
+Be completely null

-Then go take a look at the [[Your first note|first note]].
+Then go take a look at thgge [[Your first note|first note]].